LogtalkDotOrg/logtalk3/examples/jpl/NOTES.md

 For demonstration, adaptations of the JColorChooser and JOptionPane dialog examples and the JTable example from the JPL distribution are included.

+There are two loader files in this example, The `loader.lgt` file loads only the JPL library and the Logtalk abstraction of the JPL API.
+The `examples.lgt` file loads base files and the examples.

 When running the GUI examples on the Mac OS X Terminal application, you may get a Java error saying that the AWT cannot be started.
 In alternative, try to run the example from within the SWI-Prolog Mac OS X application instead